 Another critical part of port infrastructure is the communication channels to allow machine-tomachine, human-to-machine, and human-to-human connections.
-In a port, and from ship-to-shore, several technologies are used from radio, Wi-Fi, satellite (e.g. 3G, 4G, 5G), and telecom (Polemi N. , 2017).
-Each of these has a body of work examining the cybersecurity issues, with Internet and satellite protocols receiving the most recent attention (Brogaonkar, Hirschi, Park, & Shaik, 2019).
+In a port, and from ship-to-shore, several technologies are used from radio, Wi-Fi, satellite (e.g. 3G, 4G, 5G), and telecom (Polemi, 2017).
+Each of these has a body of work examining the cybersecurity issues, with Internet and satellite protocols receiving the most recent attention (Brogaonkar, et al., 2019).
 That said technologies, such as radio-based identification, are commonplace in ports whereas they may be less popular in other environments.
-For example, radio frequency identification (RFID) are commonly used in logistics, container identification, and cargo management, but have known vulnerabilities, such as physical attacks to alter or copy data, denial or service, and brute force attacks to read data (Jain, Chaudhary, & Kumar, 2018).
+For example, radio frequency identification (RFID) are commonly used in logistics, container identification, and cargo management, but have known vulnerabilities, such as physical attacks to alter or copy data, denial of service, and brute force attacks to read data (Jain, et al., 2018).
 Port communication technology and the data that gets transferred are critical for a series of services.
-Therefore, the connectivity between systems, as well as interfaces for users, means that security is a growing concern.
-Due to the pilot specifics, for the power scenario (Pilot1), the only cyber-attack of interest is a denial of services (DoS) attack as that would result in a power outage.
-While power grids do face issues with theft and false meter readings issues, that is not the focus.
-In comparison, in the second pilot scenario must consider a wider selection of cyber-attack categories due to its setup.
+Therefore, the connectivity between systems and interfaces for users, means that security is a growing concern.
+Due to the pilot specifics, for the power scenario (Pilot1), the only cyber-attack of interest is a denial of services (DoS) attack resulting in a power outage.
+While power grids do face theft and false meter readings issues, that is not the focus.
+In comparison, the second pilot scenario must consider a wider selection of cyber-attack categories due to its setup.

-In contrast, Pilot2 examines attacks that would result in loss of control of a gantry crane, affecting the movement of containers within port terminals.
+In contrast, Pilot2 examines attacks that would result in loss of control of a gantry crane, affecting containers' movement within port terminals.
 Due to this, the attacks of interest are cyber and cyber-physical actions that are DoS and/or hijacking in nature.
-In the Pilot2 scenario, the communication technology of interest concern cranes, primarily those that enable remote access and control, but also remote monitoring.
+In the Pilot2 scenario, the communication technology of interest concern cranes, primarily those that enable remote access and control, and remote monitoring.
 A maritime port usually has two main classes of cranes, quayside cranes such as STS cranes and yard cranes such as RMG cranes.
-The efficient operation of both these cranes is usually dependent on a variety of supporting IT/OT infrastructure, including communication channels and protocols.
-The smooth and timely implementation of STS unloading operation can, therefore, be dependent on multiple supporting systems and processes to operating efficiently.
-This includes the availability of VHF radio which is used for both ship-to-shore communications and intraport communications.
-The unloading operation is conducted with the help of an unloading plan, which outlines which containers are to be unloaded for import, and the location of those containers within a container ship's hold.
-This is normally achieved with the unloading plan, which particular for container ships, are created between the ship and terminal.
+These cranes' efficient operation is usually dependent on various supporting IT/OT infrastructures, including communication channels and protocols.
+Therefore, the smooth and timely implementation of STS unloading operation can depend on multiple supporting systems and processes to operate efficiently.
+This includes the availability of VHF radio which is used for both ship-to-shore communications and intra-port communications.
+The unloading operation is conducted with the help of an unloading plan, which outlines which containers are to be unloaded for import and those containers' location within a container ship's hold.
+This is normally achieved with the unloading plan, particularly for container ships, created between the ship and terminal.
 The bay plan, which indicates were the containers are, is performed at the loading port and is also affected the sequence of the vessel ports of call.
-This may be different for dThe procedure for storing and distributing this information should be assessed to determine security risks.
+This may be different for the procedure for storing and distributing this information should be assessed to determine security risks.